FredHutch/GDSCNsoilsites/www/about.md

 Metagenomics expands genomics to look at the collective genomes of entire communities of organisms in an environmental sample, like soil.
 It allows researchers to study not just the genes of culturable or isolated organisms, but the entirety of genetic material present in a given environment.
 By using genomic techniques to survey the soil microbes, we can identify everything in the soil, including microbes that no one has identified before.

-We are doing both traditional genomics and metagenomics in this project.
+We are doing both traditional genomics and metagenomics as part of BioDIGS.

 ## What is data science?